Feral (character): New Mutants and X-Force

 Feral is introduced in The New Mutants during her attempt to escape from the despotic Masque, leader of the Morlocks.
 She seeks refuge with the New Mutants and warns them of Masque's plans to ignite a war with the surface, beginning with attacking their team.
 Cable fights off her pursuers and Feral agrees to join his new paramilitary group X-Force in return for protection.
 Feral joins the cast of X-Force as one of the team's founding members and helps defeat the Brotherhood of Evil Mutants when they ally with the Morlocks, dueling her sister Thornn.
 She appears in the 1992–1993 "X-Cutioner's Song" event, notably losing a fight with X-Factor member Wolfsbane.

 During a mission to rescue Henry Peter Gyrich from the Mutant Liberation Front (M.L.F.), the M.L.F.'s leader, Reignfire, convinces Feral to leave X-Force and join him, preying on her resentment of Gyrich's anti-mutant bigotry.
 Feral serves as an operative of the M.L.F. until Thornn is arrested on suspicion of murdering their family and later rescued by X-Force from the anti-mutant group the Friends of Humanity.
 Learning of Thornn and Feral's troubled past, X-Force confront and subdue Feral, who is arrested and imprisoned for murdering her mother, her mother's boyfriend, and her siblings.

 Escaping prison, Feral next appears in Quicksilver (1997–1998) as a member of a team of villainous mutants led by Pyro.
-She and her teammates have been infected by the Legacy Virus and are working for Exodus and the Acolytes in exchange for a cure.
+She and her teammates have been infected with the Legacy Virus and are working for Exodus and the Acolytes in exchange for a cure.
 They fail in their mission and are left stranded in the Savage Land.

 Later, Feral reappears in X-Force as part of the New Hellions, suffering both physically and mentally from the effects of the Legacy Virus.
 During a battle with X-Force, she slices Siryn's vocal chords and retreats with the remaining New Hellions when the fight turns in X-Force's favor.